maruohon/Minecraft-Overviewer/README.rst

 * You will also need to create the resource pack that contains all the textures.
 * To create the resource pack, you need to create a zip file or a directory structure, that contains the following:
- - the assets directory from the 1.6.4 version of minecraft jar (this can be found inside the minecraft installation directory, in location versions/1.6.4/1.6.4.jar)
+ - the assets directory from the 1.6.4 version of minecraft jar (this can be found inside the minecraft installation directory, like: .minecraft/versions/1.6.4/1.6.4.jar)
- - next, you need to copy the assets/<modname> directory from each of the mods' jars or zips supported by this version of overviewer into the assets/ directory that you copied from the vanilla jar.
+ - next, you need to copy the assets/<modname> directory from each of the supported mods' jars or zips into the assets/ directory that you copied from the vanilla jar.
+* Note that in my testing, using a zipped version results in the initial texture generation taking about 2 minutes, versus about 20 seconds if the textures are simply in a directory structure on disk (ie. not zipped).

 * You should now have a directory structure like this inside your resource pack directory or zip file:
  - assets/minecraft/textures/blocks (vanilla stuff)
  - assets/appeng/textures/blocks
  - assets/biomesoplenty/textures/blocks
  - assets/buildcraft/textures/blocks
- - assets/dartcraft/textures/blocks
  - assets/extrabees/textures/blocks (from binniemods*.jar)
  - assets/extrabees/textures/tile   NOTE: this is an exception, other mods only need the blocks directory!
  - assets/extratrees/textures/blocks (from binniemods*.jar)